hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 * Algorithms and Data Structures
     - Thrust, RAJA, Kokkos, OpenACC, OpenMP, ...

-Note that some of these are part of the CUDA toolchain (libraries with name starting with *Cuxx*), and some are using CUDA as the backend (e.g., OpenCV, TensorRT).
+Note that some of these are part of the CUDA toolchain (libraries with name starting with *CuXX*), and some are using CUDA as the backend (e.g., OpenCV, TensorRT).
 If you want to move a step further into the world of GPU programming, pick one of these, do some research, and try to write/run some code!

 # Recommended Reading